haavardsyslak/sanntid/Exercise 1/shared variable/results.md

 runtime.GOMAXPROCS() defines how many processors we should use.
 When using 1 processor instead of 2, we get a result of 0 since the two threads alternates in incrementing and decrementing the variable.

-Sharing a variable, but properly
+Sharing a variable, but properly it workds
 ---------------------